smithie-co/pull-request-code-reviewer/docs/implementation_plan.md

 ## 1. Overview

-This document outlines the plan to create a reusable GitHub workflow that leverages AWS Bedrock language models to analyze pull requests.
-The workflow will provide a summary of changes and a deeper analysis of the code modifications.
+This document outlines the plan to create a GitHub Action that leverages AWS Bedrock language models to analyze pull requests.
+The Action will provide a summary of changes and a deeper analysis of the code modifications.

 ## 2. Goals

-*   Create a reusable GitHub workflow.
+*   Create a GitHub Action publishable to the Marketplace.
 *   Integrate with AWS Bedrock for AI-driven code analysis.
 *   Use `PyGithub` for GitHub API interactions.
 *   Follow SOLID principles and Python best practices.